bytecodealliance/rfcs/accepted/tail-calls.md

     we can't have that interoperability anymore, so we can also switch to a single calling convention on x86-64.
 Yay, fewer variants to mantain!

-The other tricky case is when we have two function that are mutually recursive, and one of them has more stack arguments than the other:
+The other tricky case is when we have two functions that are mutually recursive, and one of them has more stack arguments than the other:

 ```rust